Siegfried Line: Western Air Defence Zone

-The Western Air Defence Zone (Luftverteidigungszone West or LVZ West) continued parallel to the two other lines toward the east, and consisted mainly of concrete flak foundations.
+The Western Air Defence Zone (Luftverteidigungszone West or LVZ West) continued parallel to the two other lines toward the east and consisted mainly of concrete flak foundations.
 Scattered MG 42 and MG 34 emplacements added additional defence against both air and land targets.
 Flak turrets were designed to force enemy planes to fly higher, thus decreasing the accuracy of their bombing.
 These towers were protected at close range by bunkers from the Limes and Aachen-Saar programmes.

 Geldern Emplacement

-The Geldern Emplacement lengthened the Siegfried Line northwards as far as Kleve on the Rhine, and was built after the start of the Second World War.
+The Geldern Emplacement lengthened the Siegfried Line northwards as far as Kleve on the Rhine and was built after the start of the Second World War.
 The Siegfried Line originally ended in the north near Brüggen in the Viersen district.
 The primary constructions were unarmed dugouts, but their extremely strong concrete design afforded excellent protection to the occupants.
 For camouflage they were often built near farms.

 Elements

 Standard construction elements such as large Regelbau bunkers, smaller concrete "pillboxes", and "dragon's teeth" anti-tank obstacles were built as part of each construction phase, sometimes by the thousands.
 Frequently vertical steel rods would be interspersed between the teeth.
-This standardisation was the most effective use of scarce raw materials, transport and workers, but proved an ineffective tank barrier as US bulldozers simply pushed dirt bridges over these devices.
+This standardisation was the most effective use of scarce raw materials, transport and workers, but proved an ineffective tank barrier as US bulldozers simply pushed bridges of soil over these devices.

 "Dragon's teeth" tank traps were also known as Höcker in German ('humps' or 'pimples' in English) because of their shape.
 These blocks of reinforced concrete stand in several rows on a single foundation.
 There are two typical sorts of barrier: Type 1938 with four rows of teeth getting higher toward the back, and Type 1939 with five rows of such teeth.
 Many other irregular lines of teeth were also built.
 Another design of tank obstacle, known as the Czech hedgehog, was made by welding together several bars of steel in such a way that any tank rolling over it would get stuck and possibly damaged.
 If the contour of the land allowed it, water-filled ditches were dug instead of tank traps.
 Examples of this kind of defence are those north of Aachen near Geilenkirchen.